wolfeidau/rake-bamboo-plugin/README.md

         --out rspec.xml

 3. Add a JUnit test task to your Job and configure it to look for rspec.xml which contains the test results.

-# Bundler Features

-In version 1.3 I added some bundler related features, these are:

-1. Added an option to the Rake task to enable bundle exec when running the rake command.

-2. Bundler task has been added which runs bundle install to dependencies during the build process.
-Note will only work when RVM is installed in the home directory of the user the build server is running under.

 # Ruby Runtime Manager Support